lowRISC/opentitan/hw/ip/ascon/doc/registers.md

 ### CTRL_SHADOWED .
 NO_AD
 This field is mubi4 encoded.
-There is no (4'h6) associated data to be processed.
+Mubi4True:  There are no associated data to be processed.
-There is (4'h9) associated data.
+Mubi4False: There are associated data.

 ### CTRL_SHADOWED .
 NO_MSG
 This field is mubi4 encoded.
-There is no (4'h6) message (plaintext/ciphertext) to be processed.
+Mubi4True:  There is no message (plaintext/ciphertext) to be processed.
-There is (4'h9) a message.
+Mubi4False: There is a message.

 ### CTRL_SHADOWED .
 MASKED_MSG_INPUT
 Controls whether the message input is provided in shares (1) or not (0).